On 20 August 1991, Estonia declared formal independence during the Soviet military coup attempt in Moscow, reconstituting the pre-1940 state.

-This is the brief look back at the history of Estonia’s independence movement, culminating with the events of 20 August 1991.
+This is the brief look back at the history of Estonia’s independence movement during the late 1980s, culminating with the events of 20 August 1991.

 The crisis in the Soviet Union opens a window of opportunity for Estonia